neetigujr/OOP-Workshops/WS02/readme.md

 Afterwards it will read the student number and the grade into the corresponding variables of the **Student** Reference.<br />
 If all the reads were successful, it will return true, otherwise false.
 ##### load
-This overload of the **load** function loads all the student records into the Student array and returns a bool for success and takes a file name as a parameter (filename is represented as a char array).<br />
+This overload of the **load** function that receives a file name for data file and loads all the student records into the Student array and returns a bool for success and has no arguments.<br />
 First open the data file.<br />
 Then set the number of students to the number of records in the file and then allocate a dynamic array of students pointed by the global **Student** pointer; **"students"** to the number of the records in the file. <br />
 Then load the students one by one from the file into the dynamic array of students.<br />